DroppedPyDev/STREAMFLIX/README.md

 # STREAMFLIX
 A Telegram Bot for Streaming Video &amp; Audio in Voce Chat of Your Group and Channels.
-A Product Made by ♥️ @MIDRANGEBOTZ
+A Product Made by ♥️ @AAMIBOTCHATS

 ```
 This is an Open Source Project, You Must be ⭐ and Fork these Codes!